Can fully charging your electric car damage the battery?

 Hyundai Ioniq 5

 In short, yes.
-Fortunately, an electric car’s battery management system should include a ‘buffer’ to avoid it being completely discharged, but the level could drop to zero if the car is left unused for a prolonged period.
+Fortunately, an electric car’s battery management system should include a ‘buffer’ to avoid it being completely discharged to empty, but the level could drop to zero if the car is left unused for a prolonged period.

 Avoiding a full charge will save time